Updated on September 23, 2020.

 Is it possible the government will run out of funds for the federal unemployment benefit program?

-Trump’s executive action extends benefits until the DRF is drawn down to $25 billion or until December 6, 2020, whichever comes first.
+Trump’s executive action extends benefits until funds run out or until December 27, 2020, whichever comes first.

 When can I actually expect to receive this benefit?